ikhemissi/azure-ipaas-workshop/docs/workshop.md

 </details>

-Once the connection is set-up, we can configure the action.
+Once the connection is set up, we can configure the action.
 We are now ready to send our message to our CosmosDB account.
-To do so, we need to configure our `Create or update item` connector.
+To do so, we need to configure the `Create or update item` connector.

 <div class="task" data-title="Tasks">